Hours

 Dr. Andrea Wolf

 Dr. Andrea Wolf, MD, FACS, CST-T, IHP2 – Since joining the Grand Rapids medical community in 2006, Dr. Andrea Wolf has built a distinguished career in surgery and patient care.
 She completed her surgical residency in Grand Rapids in 2011, followed by a fellowship in Minimally Invasive and Hepatopancreatobiliary Surgery (focusing on the liver, pancreas, and bile ducts) in Philadelphia in 2012.
+For over ten years, Dr. Wolf practiced General Surgery and Surgical Oncology at Spectrum (Corewell) Health.
+Her commitment to patient care deepened with a fellowship in Hospice and Palliative Medicine completed in 2020, enhancing her ability to connect with and support her patients comprehensively.

 Dr. Wolf has also studied functional neurology and manual therapies, including craniosacral therapy, visceral manipulation, and somatoemotional release.
 To enhance her understanding of a holistic approach to health, she completed training in Integrative Health, blending Eastern medicine practices with Functional Medicine.
 These skills complement her traditional medical training, allowing her to successfully treat a variety of conditions, often without surgery when that is what has been prescribed.
 Her primary passion lies in treating chronic abdominal pain and addressing other chronic health issues that traditional medicine has not adequately resolved.